WinsDominoes/blockhost-drama-generator/README.md

-# Spigot Drama Generator
+# Anarchy Drama Generator

-This generates drama around the Spigot community.
+This generates drama around the Anarchy community.

 Inspired by (and heavily borrows from) [asiekierka's Minecraft Drama Generator](https://github.com/asiekierka/MinecraftDramaGenerator).